nwisbeta/github.io/pages/app_design/about.md

 _If required_: this should only be used if appropriate or required but is not enforced

 _Exceptions_: sometimes exceptions to these standards are necessary to optimise UI and/or UX.
 The standard defines where exceptions are permitted.
-Document every exception, including senior stakeholder sign-off, using the development checklists (see Tools > Exceptions).
+Document every exception, including senior stakeholder sign-off, using the development checklists.

 _For example, such as_: this provides an example of an implementation of the standard